 About

-My name is Melina and I'm a self-taught Jewelry Artist, Silver & Goldsmith.
+My name is Melina and I'm a self-taught Silver & Goldsmith and Artist.
 The name LUPANYXA (Loopah-Niksah) is inspired by many things.
-The word Lupa for "shewolf", and Nyxa is a variation on the Greek name Nyx: the primordial goddess of, and personification of the Night.
-It's my way of carrying my ancestors with me.
+Lupus is a disabling autoimmune disease I live with.
+The word Lupa from the Latin word for "shewolf", and Nyxa is a variation on the Greek name Nyx: the primordial goddess of, and personification of the Night.
+It's my way of carrying that weight, as well as my ancestors with me.
 Together I formed these words into LUPANYXA.
 I feel this name connected deep within me.

-I found my way to jewelry many years after working in costume, clothing and accessory design.
-My jewelry is responsibly and fastidiously crafted, forged, and smithed by my two hands in my studio in Portland, Oregon, ever since I began smithing in 2014.
+I found my way to jewelry many years after working in the fast-paced costume, clothing and accessory design industries in Los Angeles.
+My one-of-a-kind jewelry is responsibly and fastidiously crafted and made by my two ragged hands in my studio just south of Portland, Oregon (on the traditional and indigenous lands and village sites of the Native peoples of the Kalapuya, Chinook, Molalla, and the Clackamas), ever since I began making jewelry full time in 2014.

-I recycle, melt, mill, anneal and make most all of my components myself, as opposed to buying ready-made milled silver sheet and wire from a supplier.
+I recycle, melt, mill and forge most all of my metals myself, as opposed to only buying ready-made milled sheet, wire and components from a supplier.
+Every piece I create goes directly from my hands, to yours.

-I work almost exclusively with recycled Sterling, Fine Silver and Solid Gold.
+I work almost exclusively with Sterling, Fine Silver and Solid Gold.
 I care deeply about the quality and longevity of my work, and use responsibly sourced stones and gems from mines here in the Americas and from the most reputable and ethical suppliers.
-I discerningly source from a few, very select overseas suppliers.
-Many of the cabochons I use in my work, are cut in-house by my partner and 2nd generation Lapidarist, Max Avila.
+I discerningly source from a few, very select overseas gem cutters.

 My inspiration arises from the mystery of life itself, mythology, the vastness of the cosmos, the stable density of earth, the emotion of water, the invisible messages in the ether, the excitement of fire, the changing seasons, cycles, rituals, forests, oceans, creatures and all of nature.